Skip to content

 G0047 Gamaredon Group

-Gamaredon Group is a suspected Russian cyber espionage threat group that has targeted military, NGO, judiciary, law enforcement, and non-profit organizations in Ukraine since at least 2013.
-The name Gamaredon Group comes from a misspelling of the word “Armageddon”, which was detected in the adversary’s early campaigns.32164
+Gamaredon Group is a suspected Russian cyber espionage group that has targeted military, law enforcement, judiciary, non-profit, and non-governmental organizations in Ukraine since at least 2013.
+The name Gamaredon Group derives from a misspelling of the word “Armageddon,” found in early campaigns.32175

-In November 2021, the Ukrainian government publicly attributed Gamaredon Group to Russia’s Federal Security Service (FSB) Center 18.74
+In November 2021, the Ukrainian government publicly attributed Gamaredon Group to Russia’s Federal Security Service (FSB) Center 18, an assessment later supported by multiple independent cybersecurity researchers.
+85

 Item Value